-The current members of the Compliance and Governance Committee are Dr. Wolfe and Mr. Doornink, and Dr. Wolfe serves as the Chair of the committee.
-The Board has determined in its business judgment that Dr. Wolfe and Mr. Doornink are "independent" as defined in the applicable Nasdaq listing standards and the applicable rules under the Exchange Act.
-The Compliance and Governance Committee, formerly known as the Nominating and Governance Committee, met one (1) time in 2018.
+The current members of the Nominating and Governance Committee are Dr. Wolfe, Ms. Hung and Ms. Thompson, and Dr. Wolfe serves as the Chair of the committee.
+The Board has determined that Dr. Wolfe, Ms. Hung and Ms. Thompson are "independent" as defined in the applicable Nasdaq listing standards and the applicable rules under the Exchange Act.
+The Nominating and Governance Committee met one (1) time in 2020.
+Ms. Hung joined the Nominating and Governance Committee following her appointment to the Board in April 2021.